 Returning to work after a workplace injury starts after you’re hurt or become ill.
 The first step is to get the healthcare services you need to help you recover.
 The next step is to start planning for your return to work.
 Returning to work as soon as physically and safely possible can help your recovery.

-As a worker, you can play an essential role in returning to health and work.
+As a worker, you play an essential role in returning to health and work.

 Your employer is responsible to support your return to safe and suitable work.